The Animal Care Standards for laying hens do not require that hens have access to range. When range is provided, the following standards must be met.

 Size of Range Area

-In systems where birds are primarily managed on range, the minimum space required is 2.5 acres for every thousand birds.
-The perimeter of the range should be within 400 yards of the closest door to the hen house.
-If a documented rotational grazing plan is used, a minimum of 1/5 of the total range area should be available at any one time.
+In systems where birds are primarily managed on range, they can be called Pasture-Raised.
+The minimum space required is 2.5 acres for every thousand birds.
+Additionally, the perimeter of the range should be within 400 yards of the closest door.

-When there is a risk of build up of parasites or pathogens on free-range land, rotational grazing or other disease control measures must be applied.
+When there is a risk of build up of parasites or pathogens on range land, rotational grazing or other disease control measures must be applied.

-Hens in free-range systems must have access to overhead cover to reduce regular fear reactions to overhead predators.
+Hens with access to range are must have access to overhead cover to reduce regular fear reactions to overhead predators.

 To protect hens from excessively cold temperatures or other adverse weather conditions, a shelter must be accessible that is of sufficient size to accommodate all hens.
 The shelter must also provide sufficient protection from wind, rain, and snow.
 In areas where excessive heat may be a problem, a shaded area that has sufficient space so that hens do not have to crowd together, risking further heat stress, must be accessible to the birds.